-At the bottom of Gipsy Hill in South East London there is a small field, just about the size of two football pitches.
-To the casual observer It is a fairly anonymous looking, unremarkable patch of ground.
-But like many such places, when looked at more closely it reveals layers of hidden depths.
-The field is called Long Meadow, but is a field in the dictionary sense, in that it is an area of “open land typically bounded by hedges or fences”.
+At the bottom of Gipsy Hill in South East London there is a small triangular field, just about the size of two football pitches.
+To the casual observer it is a fairly anonymous looking, unremarkable patch of ground.
+Like many such places, when looked at a little more closely it reveals layers of hidden depths.
+Today the space is known, on its signage at least, as Long Meadow, but it is a field in the dictionary sense, in that it is an area of “open land typically bounded by hedges or fences”.

-It’s a different kind of space from a more formal park – there are no manicured flowerbeds, duck ponds, bandstands and only a small playground with its own separate entrance, railed off from the rest of the field.
+Long Meadow is a different kind of space from a more formal public park – there are no manicured flowerbeds, duck ponds, bandstands and only a small playground at the southern end, with its own separate entrance.
 The playground is a recent addition, having long been the subject of debate between parents and dog owners on local online forums.
-Mostly though Long Meadow remains the preserve of dogs, their owners and walkers.
+Largely the rest of the place remains the preserve of dogs, their owners and walkers.

-Until recently, when a couple of things that I read, stirred me to think about it a little more.
+Recently a book and a blog post that I read, stirred me to find out a little more about this stray field.
 One was naturalist Tim Dee’s excellent book – Four fields in which he meditates on the idea and reality of the ‘field’ – that most ancient of human constructs.

 Dee explores four very different enclosed areas of land.
 His fields are: Wicken Fen in Cambridgeshire – drained and half-tamed by 17th century Dutch Adventurers and generations of folk that came after, an area of bush in Southern Zambia, the site of the Battle of the Little Big Horn in Montana – in the midst of what was once mile upon mile of Prairie Grassland – and finally, the radiation scarred landscape around Chernobyl, replete with discoloured forest trees, genetically warped birdlife and houses empty of human inhabitants.